amazingraj/health-data-incentives/README.md

 # health-data-incentives
-health solution in india
+health solution in india cover a broad spectrum of areas including healthcare services ,technology ,policies ,and public health initiatives.
-government health programs,private healthcare providers,traditional medicine,telemedicine,health insurance and more